ayxcodes/ayxcodes/README.md

 ## Hi there!🌿

-I'm a 27-year-old coding enthusiast diving headfirst into the world of programming.✨

-I recently started this journey to challenge myself, learn new skills and explore the exciting possibilities of tech.🪐
+I'm a 27-year-old coding enthusiast diving headfirst into the world of programming.✨ I recently started this journey to challenge myself, learn new skills and explore the exciting possibilities of tech.🪐

-🚀 **Goals:**
-- master the basics of coding
-- transition into a tech role someday

 🌞 **Fun facts:**
 - i'm actually working in healthcare